 Mr. Balletta also produces for theater and film.
 Film credits include Executive Producer of Another Telepathic Thing and Associate Producer of I’m Carolyn Parker, both directed by Jonathan Demme.
 Theatrically, he received a 2009 Tony Award nomination as a producer of Moisés Kaufman’s 33 Variations starring Jane Fonda and was the longtime General Manager/Producer for Kaufman's Tectonic Theater Project (1997-2010).
 He has served as a panelist for multiple New York State Council on the Arts grant programs, as well as the National Endowment for the Arts, NYC Department of Cultural Affairs, ArtsWestchester, and CEC/ArtsLink.

-Ms. Bolingbroke earned a B.A. in Dance from the University of California, Los Angeles; an M.A. in Performance Curation at Wesleyan University (Thesis Title: Designing a 21st Century Ecology for Dance: Questioning Current Practices and Embracing Curatorial Interventions); and is a graduate of the DeVos Institute of Arts Management Fellowship program at the Kennedy Center for the Performing Arts.
-She is a former Board President of the Dance Resource Center of Greater Los Angeles, a founding member of Emerging Leaders for New York Arts, and current board member of California Presenters, and a consulting advisor for the Bloomberg Philanthropies Arts Innovation Management initiative.
+Bolingbroke earned a B.A. in Dance from the University of California, Los Angeles; an M.A. in Performance Curation at Wesleyan University (Thesis Title: Designing a 21st Century Ecology for Dance: Questioning Current Practices and Embracing Curatorial Interventions); and is a graduate of the Arts Management Fellowship program at the Kennedy Center for the Performing Arts.
+She is a former Board President of the Dance Resource Center of Greater Los Angeles, a founding member of Emerging Leaders for New York Arts, a retired board member of California Presenters, and a consulting advisor for the Bloomberg Philanthropies Arts Innovation Management initiative.

 Jean Davidson was appointed President and CEO of the Los Angeles Master Chorale in 2015.
 The country's largest professional chorus, the Los Angeles Master Chorale performs at Walt Disney Concert Hall and the Hollywood Bowl.
 The organization is one of the four resident companies of The Music Center along with the LA Philharmonic, LA Opera, and Center Theatre Group.